Jessica Dorval is a guest blogger at Flytrippers. Follow her on Instagram and read her bio at the bottom of this post.

 The day before your visit, check the park’s website for up-to-date trail information.
 Trails can occasionally close due to flash floods that damage the road and surrounding terrain.

-When you go hiking, bring the bare minimum: a small backpack with a bottle of water, snack, and your camera to take pictures of all the stunning landscapes.
+When you go hiking, bring the bare minimum: a small backpack with a bottle of water, a snack, and your camera (or a GoPro) to take pictures of all the stunning landscapes.

 Wear comfortable and light clothing—denim shorts are not recommended!
-It’s best to wear sports gear since you’ll be walking for a long time.
+It’s best to wear activewear since you’ll be walking for a long time.

 I hope these 10 tips and tricks will inspire you to plan your trip to the Southwest, and enjoy it thoroughly once you get there!
 Don’t hesitate to contact me if you have any questions—find me on Instagram!
 I would be happy to talk to you!